 Be sure to take out any licenses or permits required by federal, state, or local government agencies.
-It is wise to begin by researching requirements with the Department of Agriculture, local zoning boards, and local licensing boards before setting out to develop a petting zoo in any particular locale.
+It's wise to begin by researching requirements with the Department of Agriculture, local zoning boards, and local licensing boards before setting out to develop a petting zoo in any particular locale.

-A petting zoo generally requires the use of ten acres (or more) for proper planning.
+A petting zoo generally requires the use of 10 acres (or more) for proper planning.
 The more animals you plan to have, the more room you will need.

 The facilities for visitors should include a concessions area, bathroom facility, safe paths for walking between exhibits, paved or gravel parking areas, and seating areas.
 Golf carts, trucks, trailers, and farm equipment will be necessary to move animals and supplies.
 Larger parks often offer train rides around the park.